 We’ve learned that even if the market fluctuates, historical trends show it ultimately bounces back.
 So, if you review and tweak your plan as needed, you’re more likely, though not guaranteed, to see more growth over the long term.

 Visit MakingCents for tools and tips on investing.
-If you have questions or need help deciding how best to navigate today’s markets, you can also schedule a free phone meeting with a Navy Federal Financial Group advisor.
+If you have questions or need help deciding how best to navigate today’s markets, you can also schedule a free phone meeting with a Navy Federal Investment Services financial advisor.

 Carve Out a Plan for the Future